lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-2-sets-b.md

         ![Venn Symmetric Difference](/_media/venn-symmetric-diff.png)

-    * Can use a Venn Diagram to show that each sets are the same.
+    * Can use a Venn Diagram to show that each sets are equivalent.
         ![Venn Show Sets Same](/_media/venn-show-sets-same.png)

 ### 1.203 De Morgan's laws

 * [De Morgan's Laws](../../../../permanent/de-morgans-laws.md)
-    * Augustus De Morgan (1806 - 1871), a British mathematician.
+    * By Augustus De Morgan (1806 - 1871), a British mathematician.
     * Describe how statements and concepts are related through opposites.
     * Example from set theory:
-        * De Morgan's laws relate to the intersection and union of sets through their complements.
+        * De Morgan's laws relate to the [intersection](../../../../permanent/intersection.md) and [union](../../../../permanent/union.md) of sets through their complements.
     * The structure of De Morgan's laws, whether applied to sets, propositions or logic gates is always the same.
     * Law #1: Compliment of the union of 2 sets, $A$ and $B$ is equal to intersection of complements:
         * $\overline{A \cup B} = \bar{A} \cap \bar{B}$